 Armstrong engages with a third party, Google Analytics, to measure your use of our websites and applications so that we can make improvements, tailor the Site and online services to your likely interests, and conduct market research.
 The information provided to this third party does not include personal information.
 If you do not want your use of our Site tracked, do not use it.

 The Site may collect non-personally identifiable information during your visit, such as type of browser, operating system, domain name, or IP address.
-An IP address is a number that identifies a specific computer connected to the internet.
-Web servers -- the big computers that "serve" up web pages -- automatically identify your computer by its IP address.
-When you visit pages on the Site our servers log your IP address.
 We do not link IP addresses to any personally identifiable information.
 This means that your session will be logged, but you remain anonymous to us.
-IP address information is used only to improve the service of the Site, and is then discarded at the end of each session.
+IP address information is used only to improve the service of the Site.

 Armstrong also collects information through "referrers" and various environmental variables.
 A "referrer" is information that the browser passes to Armstrong’s web server which references the URL from where you came.
 "Environmental variables" include, among other things, the domain from which you access the internet, the time you accessed our Site, type of browser, operating system or platform used, the internet address of the website you left to visit Armstrong, the names of the pages you visit while at our Site, and the internet address of the website you then visit.
 We collect all of this information to allow us to detect broad demographic trends, to provide information tailored to your interests and to enhance your experience on the Site.

 In certain situations, the use of pixel tags and cookies may be controlled by unaffiliated entities in order to manage programs or promotions.
 Where permitted by law, Armstrong cannot be responsible for third-party uses of Pixel Tags and cookies; however, when we are able, we will require these unaffiliated entities to not collect personally identifiable information.